Leonard Peltier, a

 organized the annual Christmas drive for the people of Pine Ridge

 Reservation, and promoted prisoner art programs.

-For information on the case of Leonard Peltier contact:
+the case of Leonard Peltier contact: